 The Joint Platform places a high value on both the region's diverse people and its ecosystems.
-The document explicitly acknowledges the disproportionate risks and burdens on communities of color and other historically marginalized populations, and suggests actions to elevate the communities most affected by sea level rise and increase decision-making power in them.
+Throughout the formation of the Joint Platform, a coalition of community advocates, environmental activists, and adaptation practitioners have made clear that cleaning toxic sites and reducing future pollution is a priority for our region.
+The resulting document explicitly acknowledges the disproportionate risks and burdens on communities of color and other historically marginalized populations, and tasks in the Joint Platform begin to outline how our region can begin to right generations of wrongdoing through elevating the role of vulnerable communities in developing solutions, filling in knowledge gaps about the challenges they face, mapping hazardous sites, and more.
 With people at the center of solutions, the Bay region can be a national model for equity in resilience planning.

-The Joint Platform also prioritizes natural habitats to support a healthy, resilient Bay.
-Going green, deploying as many nature-based strategies for shoreline adaptation as possible, is already a regional priority.
+The Joint Platform tasks also prioritize natural habitats to support a healthy, resilient Bay.
+Going green, meaning prioritizing nature-based strategies for shoreline adaptation as much as possible, is already a regional priority.
 Taking actions to support healthy Bay ecosystems now and as sea levels rise is essential, not only for the many other benefits they provide but as they are also our first -and most at risk -line of defense from rising seas.
 Our efforts now will affect the health and livability of the Bay Area for generations.